-Kidney stones are unpleasant little formations in your kidneys that will eventually need to exit your body.
+Kidney stones are unpleasant little formations in your kidneys that will eventually need to pass through and exit your body.
 Not everyone will get kidney stones, but those who do may have a history of not getting enough fluids or calcium in their diet.
 While rumored to be painful, passing your kidney stone is necessary.
-What do you

 An overactive bladder is when there’s an issue with your bladder function that makes you feel like you need to urinate, usually suddenly and often.
 For some people, this change happens over time and they just learn to live with the symptoms of an overactive bladder without getting it treated; however, the symptoms can be

 If you’re experiencing a low sex drive (LSD), you don’t have to live with it.
 Finding out the causes of your female low sex drive can help you find a solution.
 While female desire is made up of many factors, you can look at your biological reasons as well as your life factors that could

 Low sex drive (LSD) can simultaneously affect many parts of our lives and be caused by many parts of our lives.
 Different stressors, medical issues, hormone changes, and other problems can all contribute to a female low sex drive.
 If you’re experiencing any changes in your sex drive or your partner’s sex drive, you may

 Prostatitis is, quite simply, inflammation of the prostate.
 This inflammation may point to an infection of the prostate, but this is not always the case.
 The causes of prostatitis are not quite known and some of the four subtypes of prostatitis can be difficult to diagnose.
 Prostatitis is not prostate cancer and does not increase